-Our cursive fonts in Word guide can show you how to find good script or handwriting fonts if you need one for your document.
+Our cursive fonts in Word guide can show you how to find a good script or handwriting font if you need one for your document.

 How to Remove Fonts in Microsoft Word 2013